-(see also Appendix 17)
+(See also Appendix 17)

 One of the main issues affecting usage in the market accessibility to slate waste tips.
 As noted, most are located in Gwynedd and the immediate neighbourhood.
 Apart from the A55 (which runs within 5 -10 km of two of the nearest large sources - Penrhyn and Llandberis/Dinorwic), the road network is generally poor and an unsustainable transport mode.
+Local road usage was one of the main concerns voiced to the public consultation process, particularly in the Gwynedd area south of Caernarfon.
 A planning condition on the working of waste slate at Penrhyn also limits road movements to 650,000 tpa (or a maximum of 2,600 tp day) without the written consent of the MPA.
 Notwithstanding this, the advent of the Aggregates Levy provided a cost premium within a radius initially reckoned to be about 50km of slate waste tips, over conventional primary aggregates.
 This means that the greatest impact has been on primary aggregate producers in Gwynedd, Anglesey and Conwy.
 The recent hikes in road fuel costs have reduced this advantage, but the planned increase in the Aggregates Levy in April 2008 will restore some of this differential.